dthx2710/Dolicon-Blue-Archive/src/pages/student/asuna.md

   outdoor: Good
 exSkill:
   exCost: 2
-  exText: Increases (L) evasion while using the skill and increases (M) speed of
+  exText: Increases evasion by 43.4% and attack speed by 30.2% (30 sec).
-    her normal attack over (M) time.
+normalText: Deals 219% damage to one enemy every 20 seconds.
-normalText: At regular intervals, she deals (M) damage to one enemy.
+enhancedText: Increases her critical damage by 14%.
-enhancedText: Increases her critical damage (S).
+subText: When using her EX skill, her normal attack speed is increased by 20.1%.
-subText: When using her EX skill, her normal attack's speed is increased (S) for (M) time.
+  (30 sec).
 ---